 7. They Don’t Return Phone Calls in a Timely Fashion

 One of the things that I admire about my accountant, Randy Sylvan of Clifton Larsen, is that he always gets back to me within a few hours—even during tax season.
 If your accountant’s customer service stinks or he or she can’t get paper work filed in a timely manner, then it’s time to move on.

 What is the best time of year to fire an accountant?
-Do it right after taxes are due in March.
+Do it right after taxes are due.
 This enables the new accountant to start with a new fiscal calendar year.
 If things just can’t wait, then do it at the beginning of a quarter.